A framework for schools navigating AI

 Years in Education

 Matthew works with a limited number of schools each academic year.
-The 2026–27 cohort opens in August.
+The 2026–27 cohort is open for enquiries.